denizyuret/yeastlifespan/README.md

 **expression\_log\_fold\_changes:** In this file, the rows under the “DELETED\_GENE” column represent the deleted gene from the yeast genome (one gene is deleted at a time).
 We have around 1500 gene deletions in this manner.
 The columns, on the other hand, cover the genes of the entire yeast genome (6000+).
 The entries of this matrix: for a given entry (i, j), we have the expression log-fold change (LFC) that gene j encounters when gene i is deleted (the “change” is given relative to the wild-type).
 Put more simply, for a given row (meaning a single gene deletion), we have the expression change information for the rest of the genes in the yeast genome.
 For a deletion gene i, LFC is measured by:

-LFC \=log expression of gene j under deletion iwildtype expression of gene j
+LFC = log(expression of gene j under deletion i / wildtype expression of gene j)

 Note that this matrix is not square (1500 x 6400\) because the experimenters collcted data from only 1500 yeast strains when 1500 genes are deleted, one gene at a time.
 Overall, this dataset reveals expression dependencies between genes (in young cells as mentioned above).